Radimal/marvelous-chestnut/src/pages/index.md

     template: section_cta
     section_id: call-to-action
     title: Setup your whole team in minutes
+    subtitle: >-
-    subtitle: 'Once you sign up, schedule your ten minute setup call.
-That''s it.'
+      Once you sign up, schedule your ten minute setup call so we an connect to your imaging machine.
+That's it.
     actions:
       - type: action
         template: action